dalebmisc/logseq-dale/pages/debian.md

 		  # download: private internet access from internet, interactive brokers trader work station
 		  # on downloaded file: chmod +x <name of file>
 		  # to run: ./<name of file>

-		  # install the following gnome extensions
-		  # Clipboard Indicator by Tudmotu
-		  # Force Quit by megh
-		  # Tray Icons: Reloaded by Martin
-		  # Extension List by grroot
-		  # Happy Appy Hotkey by jgno

 		  # add program launch shortcuts
 		  # use launchers for: